Actively Recruiting

 • Histologically proven meningioma grade I, II and III

-• Progression is defined as growing meningiomas on 2 different Magnetic Resonance Imaging (MRI) 3 to 6 months apart
+• Progression defined as growing meningiomas on 2 different MRI scans 3 to 6 months apart

-• Patients must have failed surgery, and not amenable to a new curative intended surgery
+• Patients must have failed surgery and not be eligible for new curative surgery

 • Patients must have failed radiotherapy and/or radiosurgery

-• Patients who have given their written consent
+• Patients who have provided written informed consent

 • Adequate bone marrow function